 9. Spacebar Invaders

 Spacebar invaders, aka cute aliens, have come to invade our planet, and you are the only one who can stop them with your amazing typing skills.
-Type the words written under each alien and blast them off.
+Type the words matching the one under each alien and blast them off.
 Easy!

 As with other games, you can choose which row you wish to learn as well as the level.
 Start with the easiest level and shake it up as you go.